androiddevnotes/awesome-jetpack-compose-learning-resources/README.md

 - [EXPLORING JETPACK COMPOSE](https://joebirch.co/exploring-jetpack-compose/) by Joe Birch [NOT PUBLISHED YET] - I’m currently writing a book, “Exploring Jetpack Compose”, where I’ll be diving into the different components that are available within the Compose APIs.

+- [From View to Composable](https://viewtocomposable.com) by [Alex Styl](https://twitter.com/alexstyl) – Jetpack Compose is the future of Android UI.
+Wouldn't it be great if you did not have to spend hundreds of hours figuring out how to do things you already know the old-fashioned way?
+This book includes code examples and to-the-point explanations so that you do not have to.

 ### Apps